IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 ### Visualizing data

 You can use some of the built-in tools to create a simple grid, or chart of live data.
-Or, create your own visualizations with the data returned by the View.
+Or, create your own visualizations with the data returned by the `View`.

 Live charts are available in the Streams Console, the Job Graph in IBM Cloud Pak for Data, and also from a Jupyter Notebook.